 "Plane of Existence" Examples:

-- In The Concentration City by J. G. Ballard, the densely crowded residents can't find an end to the upper and lower floors of the buildings they live in.
+- The Concentration City: The densely crowded residents can't find an end to the upper and lower floors of the buildings that they live in.
 Train rides out of the city end with you coming back in.
 Coming back on the same day, the exact same time, as your departure.
 This is a city that has swallowed everything.

 - Dis, the second layer of Hell, is a single, vast city.